HunterKart/proficiency-faculty-evaluation/docs/prd.md

 #### **Non-Functional Requirements**

 -   **NFR1: Architecture:** The system shall be a multi-tenant SaaS web platform with a modular, scalable, and asynchronous architecture.
--   **NFR2: Data Integrity and Scoring:** The overall evaluation score must be calculated using a weighted scheme: 60% from Likert-scale data and 40% from textual feedback analysis.
+-   **NFR2: Data Integrity and Scoring:** The overall evaluation score must be calculated using a weighted scheme.
+For V1, this weighting is defined as **60% from Likert-scale data and 40% from textual feedback analysis**.
+This value must be stored as a **configurable, database-seeded parameter** to allow for future administrative adjustments without requiring a code deployment.
 -   **NFR3: Performance:** Access to AI-generated suggestions shall be restricted to Faculty and Department Heads to manage performance.
 -   **NFR4: Security:** The system must implement robust user registration and authentication protocols.
 -   **NFR5: Extensibility and Research:** The V1 production system will exclusively use the fine-tuned XLM-ROBERTa model.
 For academic comparison, a separate, non-production script or environment will be created to benchmark baseline models (VADER, Naïve Bayes, mBERT).